ShrinathGupta/Angular-Route-Demo/README.md

 - Authenticated Route.
 - Broadcast from Great-Grandchild to directly Parent.

 **Note:** you can define custom animation for specific route inside route-animation.ts.
 And assing that to specific routes in app-routing.module.ts.
+Learn more about route animation.
+[Link](https://angular.io/guide/route-animations)

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.